 After nine months of abstaining, you might be excited to kick back with a glass of wine once your baby arrives.
 But is drinking alcohol safe if you’re breastfeeding?
-As with so many questions around being a new mom, the answer is both yes and no.
+As with so many questions around being a new parent, the answer is both yes and no.

 Can I drink alcohol while breastfeeding?